One Session, October 6-11, in Northern California

 PROJECT PARTNER: Shasta-Trinity National Forest

-PROJECT SITE DESCRIPTION:
+PROJECT SITE DESCRIPTION AND HISTORY:

 - Repair dry-rotted timber in the barn’s roof

 - Learn or deepen their expertise with timber framing